Belfast City Hall

 Look out for the Belfast City Hall illuminations as they light up the building in a variety of colours and combinations at night, showing off the building's beautiful architectural features.

-Free public tours are available at the following times:
+Free public tours are available:

 - Monday to Friday: 11am, 2pm and 3pm